shreyas0708/LEARNFLOW-BusinessAnalysis/README.md

-# This repository contains the necessary codes for tasks given by Learn Flow during my Business Analysis Internship in June 2024
+# This repository contains the necessary documents for tasks given by Learn Flow during my Business Analysis Internship in June 2024

 TASK 1 - Dashboard for Key Performance Indicators (KPIs)